iamdonovan/iamdonovan.github.io/_sources/teaching/egm101/practicals/week8.rst

     ^^^

     Look at the **Descriptives** table that you just created - what values of **Kurtosis** and **Skewness** do you see?

     What do these values tell you about how normal each distribution is?
+Which of the three time periods comes closest to a normal distribution?

 In addition to measures like kurtosis and skewness, we can also use SPSS to create Q-Q plots, which will plot the distribution of quantiles of our data against the theoretical quantiles that we would expect from a normal distribution